top of page

 How is the Huangshan National Park organized

-The Huangshan National Park is organized with three main entrances that allow access to the park from the valley.
+The Huangshan National Park is organized with 3 main entrances that allow access to the park from the valley.
 These are the Yungu Cable Car Station (the main entrance), the Yuping Cable Way, and the Taiping Cable Way.
-As you can see, it is advisable to get there by cable car (see my article n°2 on this subject).
+As you can see, it is advisable to get there by cable car (read my article n°2 on this subject).

 Among the sites, viewpoints, and peaks not to be missed, here are some of my favorites and what you can find there: